10 things we learned from Charlie Brooker’s Black Mirror

 9. People will vote for a puppet

 The Waldo Moment (Episode 6) demonstrates just how disillusioned many people are with politics, especially younger generations.
-Even when a foul-mouthed cartoon teddy bear (voiced by a guy who has no political interests whatsoever) accidentally becomes a voice of disenfranchisement, people flock to its populist nonsense to vote in a by-election – despite the corporate bigwigs pulling the animated strings behind the scenes and those who are genuinely trying to make a difference having their careers wrecked in the process.
+Even when a foul-mouthed cartoon teddy bear (voiced by a guy who has no political interests whatsoever) accidentally becomes a voice of disenfranchisement, people flock to its populist rhetoric to vote in a by-election – despite the corporate bigwigs pulling the animated strings behind the scenes and those who are genuinely trying to make a difference having their careers wrecked in the process.
 The blackly comedic statement is a pertinent reminder that the detachment from politics of today is both a symptom and a cause of the ongoing self-interest of the ruling class.
 Parklife.

 10. Technology is bad.
 Sort of.